kruus/gen-dnn/README.md

-# BRANCH for non-jit version of MKL-DNN, to ease porting API to SX-ACE
+# BRANCH for non-jit version of MKL-DNN, to ease porting API to non-Intel platforms
 This branch builds a "TARGET_VANILLA" version of mkl-dnn that:

-* removes all Intel Jit stuff
+* can remove all Intel Jit stuff

 * adds some i/o funcs (because I know I will have to debug sooner or later)